Monte Paschi doubles planned capital hike to 2.5 billion euros

-ROME/MILAN Italy's Monte dei Paschi di Siena (BMPS.MI) will seek 2.5 billion euros (2.11 billion pounds) in fresh capital from investors to shore up its finances, an amount that is more than double its original plan and makes nationalisation more likely should the cash call fail.
+ROME Italy's Banca Monte dei Paschi di Siena (BMPS.MI) will seek 2.5 billion euros (2.1 billion pounds) in fresh capital from investors, more than double its original plan, under a new bailout to shore up the loss-making bank, the economy ministry said on Sunday.

-The world's oldest bank, Italy's third biggest, said on Monday it expected to approve a new, tougher restructuring plan on September 24 to win the green light from the European Commission for a 4.1 billion euro state bailout it received this year.

-The revised plan, which will include the 2.5 billion euros capital increase to be launched in 2014, is the latest measure in a painful recovery process for the 540-year-old Tuscan lender.

-Some analysts said the bank's best option to avoid nationalisation could be a debt-to-equity swap, converting subordinated bonds it has already issued into shares.

-"That would be a hit for bond holders and also for shareholders, but at least it would be fairer on taxpayers and it would be in line with the new bail-in guidelines for banks," said Fabrizio Bernardi, analyst at Fidentiis.

-European Union authorities that must approve the state loans to Monte Paschi have pressed hard for the lender to step up the size of its capital increase, previously expected to amount to 1 billion euros.
+European Union authorities must approve 4.1 billion euros in state loans to Monte Paschi and have pressed hard for the lender to step up the size of a capital increase, previously expected to amount to 1 billion euros.

 Competition Commissioner Joaquin Almunia, who met Economy Minister Fabrizio Saccomanni on the sidelines of a conference in the lakeside town of Cernobbio, said on Saturday that if the capital increase failed, the state would have to convert state aid into bank shares.

+Senior executives from the bank have believed for months that they would need more cash to shore up the balance sheet, weakened during a two-year recession that has sent bad debts soaring.

-Monte Paschi has been based in the Tuscan town of Siena since its launch in 1472, and in more recent times has built up tight links with local politicians and businesses which could be thrown into upheaval if the bank came under state ownership.
+Monte Paschi, the world's oldest bank, has been based in the Tuscan town of Siena since its launch in 1472, and in more recent times has been building up tight links with local politicians and businesses which could be thrown into upheaval if the bank came under state ownership.

 JOB CUTS, BRANCH CLOSURES